jwilger/kookaburra/README.markdown

 are presented below, but you should be able to take the same basic approach with other types of application servers.

 Although Capybara is capable of starting a Rack application server on its own, the default setup only starts the server up on-demand when you call a method that requires the browser to interact with the web application.
-Because the APIDriver layer does not use Capybara, it is necessary to manage the server process on your own.
-Otherwise the server would not be guaranteed to be running when you call the APIDriver methods (particularly as these often appear in "Given" statements that are run before you start interacting with the web browser.)
+Because the APIClient layer does not use Capybara, it is necessary to manage the server process on your own.
+Otherwise the server would not be guaranteed to be running when you call the APIClient methods (particularly as these often appear in "Given" statements that are run before you start interacting with the web browser.)

 Keep in mind that, even if your server is capable of being started up in another thread within the same Ruby process that is executing your test suite, you will want to avoid doing so unless you are using a Ruby interpreter that supports native threads.
-Otherwise, when the APIDriver makes an HTTP call to your application's API, it will block while waiting for a response, thus preventing your application from being able to respond to that request and resulting in a timeout error in your tests.
+Otherwise, when the APIClient makes an HTTP call to your application's API, it will block while waiting for a response, thus preventing your application from being able to respond to that request and resulting in a timeout error in your tests.